pe2mbs/gencrud/doc/MANUAL.md

     templates:
         python:                 ./gencrud/python
         angular:                ./gencrud/angular
+        common:
-        common-python:          ./gencrud/common/python
+            python:             ./gencrud/common/python
-        common-angular:         ./gencrud/common/angular
+            angular:            ./gencrud/common/angular
 ```

-In the `source` and `templates` groups the `base` is optional but than the `python` and `angular`
+In, `source`, `templates` and `common` groups the `base` is optional but than the `python` and `angular`
-both need to contain the complete path.
+both need to contain the complete absolute path.
 Both `python` and `angular` are mandatory.
 For the `source`
 group the `python` points to the root folder of the Python backend project.
 And the `angular` points
 to the root folder of the Angular project.

 The `templates` group is optional, when omitted the templates that come with the package shall be used.
-`python` and `angular` as well as `common-python` and `common-angular` are mandatory.
+`python` and `angular` as well as `common` are mandatory.
 Whenever you need to customize the templates, take a look
 at the templates folder in the `gencrud` package (site-packages\gencrud\templates on your platform).
 The templates are generated using the Mako template engine, for the syntax of this see https://www.makotemplates.org/